 At Aker BioMarine we are known for our proprietary Eco-Harvesting technology, which reduces by-catch to near-zero.

-The ECO-HARVESTING gathering method employs a continuous mid-water trawl system that is guarded by a fine mesh net, which prevents anything larger than krill from entering.
+The Eco-Harvesting technology employs a continuous mid-water trawl system that is guarded by a fine mesh net, which prevents anything larger than krill from entering.
 Underwater cameras monitor the system.
 Rather than heaving a trawl to get the catch on board, a conveyor hose is attached to the end of the net, which remains underwater throughout the entire operation.
-A continuous stream of water flows through the hose, bringing the live krill directly into the ship.
+A continuous stream of water flows through the hose, bringing the live krill directly into the ship, while minimizing by-catch.